Trisdoan/Ecommerce_Marketing_Analytics/README.md

-## 4. pull monthly sessions trends for Gesearch, alongside monthly trends for each channels
+## 4. Pull monthly sessions trends for Gesearch, alongside monthly trends for each channels

 ### Steps: